Prethush/github-battle/README.md

 # Github Battle App

-This is a blog application created using ReactJS and Tailwind and hosted on netlify.
-This app takes two github usernames and based on their number of followers, followings, repositories etc their respective score will be calculated.
+This is a github battle application created using ReactJS and Tailwind CSS.
+User can enter two github usernames and based on their number of followers, followings, repositories etc their respective score will be calculated.
 Based on both scores a winner will be decided.
+This application is hosted on netlify.

 ## Installation

-To use this application on your pc first clone this repository to your PC.
+To use this application on your PC first clone this repository to your PC.
 Install npm packages using the command

 ```bash